 Site and Sound Arts

-Welcome to the 2017 season of Site and Sound Arts.
-This year the Site and Sound Arts has a strong focus on young performers, the experimental and the traditional.
-It’s a diverse program with a wide range of choices.
-Join us for the family friendly piano picnic, Aboriginal heritage film night, kids Indonesian dance, brass bands, interactive arts, new theatre, live storytelling, and classical cello from The Metropolitan Orchestra.
+The 2017 season of Site and Sound Arts had a strong focus on young performers, the experimental and the traditional.
+It was a diverse program with a wide range of choices.
+Visitors joined us for the family friendly piano picnic, Aboriginal heritage film night, kids Indonesian dance, brass bands, interactive arts, new theatre, live storytelling, and classical cello from The Metropolitan Orchestra.

-Some events will have food and refreshments available for purchase as indicated by the following symbols.
+Some events had food and refreshments available for purchase as indicated by the following symbols.

 Please click on each title for more detail and booking information.